Updated on 25th March 2026 | 10:20 am | #CATExamPattern2026

 Total |

-The VARC section in CAT 2022 is expected to have 24 questions in total.
-In the verbal section, the CAT exam pattern of the last 3 years indicates that the section consists of two primary components, i.e. Verbal Ability and Reading Comprehension.
+The VARC section in CAT comprises 24 questions in total.
+This section covers 34% of the total CAT exam.
+In the verbal section, the CAT exam pattern of the past years indicates that the section consists of two primary components, i.e. Verbal Ability and Reading Comprehension.

 Reading Comprehension: